 On the other hand, the format and arrangement of a dissertation preface may change based on the academic institution’s specifications or rules.

-Composing a preface could present challenges because it calls for carefully balancing your words to inform and captivate readers.2 So, if you are struggling with writing a dissertation preface, consider these helpful tips:
+Composing a preface could present challenges because it calls for carefully balancing your words to inform and captivate readers.
+So, if you are struggling with writing a dissertation preface, consider these helpful tips.

-- Introduce your Topic: Start by briefly presenting the subject of your dissertation and outline the overall scope of the subject area, justifying why you chose it.
+Start by briefly presenting the subject of your dissertation and outlining the overall scope of the subject area, justifying why you chose it.
 This approach will enable readers to comprehend the context and significance of your study.

-- Provide a brief overview of the structure of your dissertation: This will help readers understand the organisation of your research and how the various chapters fit together.
+This will help readers understand the organization of your research and how the various chapters of your dissertation fit together.

-- Describe how you conducted your study: including the methods you used to gather and analyse data, in the introduction.
+Including the methods you used to gather and analyze data, in the introduction.
 The reader will appreciate this clarification of your work’s background.